Blotda01/NOC-as-a-Service-24-Hour-Change-Report/README.md

-# NOC-as-a-Service-24-Hour-Change-Report
+# NOC-as-a-Service-Daily-Change-Report
 ## Overview:
-**24 Hour Change Report** - 24 Hour Change Report is a daily report of changes that are requested with-in 24 hours.
+**Daily Change Report** - Daily Change Report is a daily report of changes that are requested with-in 24 hours.
 Through a custom search made on ISIT we record the daily requests and present them on Excel workbooks daily.

 ## Team